Improx/ModifiedValues/README.md

 ## ![][HeaderDecorator] Priority, Layer and Order ![][HeaderDecorator]

-The temporal order in which Modifiers were attached to a ModifiedValue does not matter.
+If used correctly, the temporal order in which Modifiers were attached to a ModifiedValue does not matter.
 Their interrelations are instead defined by optional `priority`, `layer` and `order` parameters:

 ```C#
 //Custom parameters